algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/Technical_specifications.md

 Dummy data must be created to replace downlink and sensory data.
 The exact dummy data and its expected outputs are left to the discretion of the software engineer.

-Tests must NOT be uploaded on the Arduino.
+Tests must NOT be uploaded into the Arduino.

 # Networking